Energy-efficient cooling technology

 Datum adds carbon offsetting to its green credentials

 We have always been proud of our green credentials and have been committed to offering the very best in environmental efficiency since we designed and built our facility in 2012.
 We have used renewable energy for many years and our facility’s state of the art adiabatic cooling maximises energy efficiency; this has allowed us to consistently achieve our design PUE of 1.25.
-Furthermore, our green credentials are supported by our accreditations including ISO 14001:2015 for Environmental Management and ISO 50001 for Energy Management.
-So, when it came to selecting a new energy contract, we wanted to partner with a power supplier that would reflect our environmental commitment.
+Furthermore, our green credentials are supported by our accreditations including ISO 14001:2015 for Environmental Management and ISO 50001:2018 for Energy Management.
+So, when it came to selecting a new energy contract, we wanted to partner with a power supplier that would reflect commitment to sustainability.

 Datum's environmental accreditations

 Datum’s credentials for FRN1 as a green data centre are supported by a range of accreditations and demonstrate Datum’s ability to deliver a secure and energy efficient environment for its clients’ critical IT infrastructures: